nivkman/shorten-url/README.md

 # shorten-url
-Application for making urls short and monitored
+Node js application for making urls short and monitored

 ## Installation
 Install with npm.